Strong $(\delta,n)$-complements for semi-stable morphisms: Local strong -complements

 where we use the linear equivalence~\eqref{nefbig} in the last step.
-Hence, $-(K_X+\Omega_s+M)$ is ample for $s$ small enough.
-From now on, we will fix $s$ small enough as in the claim, and denote $\Omega_s$ by $\Omega$.
+Hence, $-(K_X+\Omega_s+\beta M)$ is ample for $s$ small enough.
+This proves the second part of the claim.
+From now on, we will fix $s$ small enough as in the claim and denote such $\Omega_s$ by $\Omega$.